 Dr Jeanette Sanders

-Jeanette has volunteered for various organisations: the Goodrington Sea Shore Centre, outreach events at PML, MBA or Plymouth University including running a workshop for gifted eleven year olds to examine the mechanisms used by animals to move through water and sediment.
-She thoroughly enjoy communicating science and engaging with both children and adults though practical activities and presentations.
+Jeanette has volunteered for various organisations (the Goodrington Sea Shore Centre, outreach events at PML, MBA or Plymouth University) developing and presenting bespoke resources and engaging activities.
+She thoroughly enjoys communicating science and engaging with both children and adults though practical activities and presentations.

 Get in touch with Jeanette if you would like to host a jellyfish talk, hear about seal vocalisation or are looking for a bespoke science workshop.